eth-cscs/manta/README.md

 - List and filter CFS configurations based on cluster name or configuration name
 - List and filter CFS sessions based on cluster name or session name
 - Watch logs of a CFS session
+- Open an interactive session to a node console
 - Create CFS session out of a repository
 - Power On/Off nodes